Asabeneh/30-Days-Of-React/03_Day_Setting_Up/03_setting_up.md

 - node_modules - stores all the necessary node packages of the React applications.

 - Public

   - index.html - the only HTML file we have in the entire application

   - favicon.ico - an icon file
   - manifest.json - is used to make the application a progressive web app
-  - other images - can be used to open a graph image or for other purposes
+  - other images - open graph images(open graph images are images which are visible when a link share on social media)
   - robots.txt - information, if the website allows web scraping

 - src